coconutcalendar/coconut-open-api-js/README.md

 Set a filter to determine who should be notified when booking an appointment.

+- `recaptcha(recaptcha_token: string)`

+Set an attribute which will be used to validate a Google Enterprise ReCaptcha check (if applicable).

 - `reschedule(appointment: number, code: string)`

 Reschedule an appointment matching the given appointment identifier using the pre-set start parameter.